DSparks156x/switchyfloat/CONTRIBUTING.md

 # Contributing
 Bugfix Pull Requests are always welcome.
-If you want to implement a feature, it is advised get in touch first, to make sure your feature is in line with the direction Refloat development is heading.
+If you want to implement a feature, it is advised get in touch first, to make sure your feature is in line with the direction Switchyfloat development is heading.

 ## Commit Messages
 Use descriptive (but succint) commit title.
 For non-trivial commits, add a short commit description with any due explanation.